zoernert/vsi/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright © STROMDAO GmbH

 ## 🆘 Support